eleduck/eleduck-camp/README.md

 This is an onboarding document for everyone to read in day one!

+## Purpose

+- Help developers build a professional ready resume and cover letter in English stey by step
+- Exercise Email and/or Slack interactions in English working environment
+- Build new features for a project to understand the work flow and collaboration with teammates in English environment

 ## Basic Rules & Regulations

 - Read this guidelines to have a good understanding of the camp